NotTotal/Total-Visual-Overhaul/README.md

 I think this texture/mesh/mod is better than the one used in tvo
 - file a github issue with comparison screenshots and a link to the mod

+Can I use this to build a wabbajack modlist?
+- Yeah sure go ahead, just give me credit in some form.

 ## Tweaking Performance

 My Setup: